 The Chapel of the Resurrection, which includes a columbarium, was opened in 1969.
 A columbarium is a permanent resting place for cremated remains.
 Anyone is welcome to be buried in the Chapel of the Resurrection.
 Read about the columbarium here.

-A conversation has begun about the possibility of interring ashes in a garden area of the front lawn.
+The possibility of interring ashes in a garden area of the front lawn ha recently been discussed, and one interment has taken place in this way.
 Please ask if you are interested in learning more about this option.